stolostron/rhacm-docs/release_notes/known_issues.md

 ## Managed cluster not clean after it is detached from the hub cluster
 <!--1.0.0:2757-->

 In some cases, a component operator crashes.
-When the component operator crashes, the self-destruct script does not remove all resources from target clusters.
+When the component operator crashes, the target clusters are not clean after they are detached from the hub cluster.
 Complete the following steps to clean your target clusters:

 1. Delete the namesapce resources for Advanced Cluster Management for Kubernetes resources by running the following command: